sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

     - T also has to have a working assignment operator
     - In short, T needs to be Semiregular in this case.

-- Post-martem of this code:
+- Post-mortem of this code:
   - Let's say we were using this function to swap containers (e.g. vectors for 1 million elements)
   - This code is super inefficient because:
     - we are constructing a tmp vector of a million elements, then we're copying two vectors of size 1 million twice